pocon/Computer-Club/2013/README.md

 This year, we dive into the world of GNU/Linux and beyond into some of the cool parts of IT that have interested us in computers.

-- Week 1: An welcome to the club for the year, and introduction to Linux, free and open source software, and VirtualBox.
+- Part 1: An welcome to the club for the year, and introduction to Linux, free and open source software, and VirtualBox.
-- Week 2: Installing VirtualBox, running a VM using the provided image, first time booting the VM
+- Part 2: Installing VirtualBox, running a VM using the provided image, first time booting the VM
-- Week 3: Using the VM - fixing the screen resolution, getting around the desktop, package management, packages for common tasks
+- Part 3: Using the VM - fixing the screen resolution, getting around the desktop
+- Part 4 (current): Package management, packages for common tasks, general Linux information

+The weeks have been replaced by parts because we've spent more time on some areas then initially anticipated.

 ## General Stuff you should be aware of ##